Pulkit-Khandelwal/exvivo-postmortem-imaging/README.md

-# Nerfies
+# Biomedical image segmentation

-This is an introduction to Bimedical image segmentation using deep learning.
+This is an introduction to Biomedical image segmentation using deep learning.